• Skip to primary navigation

 • Use a sweet Marsala and plan to serve what is left alongside the cake!

 • The effort in this cake is in the assembly.
-If you can whip cream and cut cake you can make this!
+If you can whip cream and cut cake, you can make this!

 • The cake is too soft to move off the base of the springform pan unless you line it with parchment paper.
-When you are ready to move it to the serving platter take a wide spatula and gently slide it to the platter.
-The parchment paper will be soggy but it will hold it together.
-When you are slicing the cake to serve be aware so you don't cut and serve the parchment paper too!
+When you are ready to move it to the serving platter, take a wide spatula and gently slide it to the platter.
+The parchment paper will be soggy, but it will hold it together.
+When you are slicing the cake to serve, be aware so you don't cut and serve the parchment paper too!

 • Be sure to press the panettone lightly to make solid layers so the cream will have to soak into the cubes and not just drip through.

-• Many of the ingredients are divided and some reserved until you are ready to serve, so read the steps carefully.
+• Many of the ingredients are divided, and some are reserved until you are ready to serve, so read the steps carefully.
 It may help to measure the Marsala, chocolate chips and pistachios first and then divide them up so you don't accidentally use the entire amount at a time.
 The cream filling gets divided after you have combined it with the chips and cranberries.

-• You can assemble the cake up to 2 days before serving.
-It needs at least 8 hours to set.
-There are instructions to freeze it once assembled from the BBC recipe site.
-I have not done this so I can't speak to how well it presents following this approach.
-I made it, served it and froze the leftovers.
-They got softer and yes.... soggier so the presentation was not what I would want for company but it still tasted delicious and disappeared on sight!
+• I froze the leftovers.
+They got softer and yes.... soggier, so the presentation was not what I would want for company, but it still tasted delicious and disappeared on sight!

 Slice of Italian Christmas Pudding Cake sprinkled with pistachios, chocolate chips and pomegranates seeds.